uma899/OS_dev/README.md

 - Clears screen with VGA text memory
 - Prints text using BIOS teletype interrupt (`int 0x10`)
-- Reads RTC (Real-Time Clock) to display current time
+- Reads RTC (Real-Time Clock) to get current time and date from its output ports and then copying into a register, later to display character wise
-- Delay loops for timing
+- Used Delay loops to get in between intervals to prevent continuous reads from RTC

 ---